☎️Debt collectors calling about your Buckle credit card?

 Are you receiving any harassing phone calls from any of these numbers?

-If the answer is yes, then you are receiving calls from a known Buckle credit card phone number.
+If the answer is yes, you receive calls from a known phone number.
 You may be a victim of robocalls from the Buckle.
 The list above is not all the numbers that Buckle uses; the calls can be from different phone numbers and still be them calling you.
-Cardholders might also receive text messages from these numbers in relation to collecting a Buckle credit card debt.
+Cardholders might also receive text messages from these numbers about collecting a debt.
+The Telephone Consumer Protection Act (TCPA) protects consumers from unwanted robocalls and automated messages from debt collectors.
 Contact us right away to stop the harassing calls you may be getting from a Buckle credit card phone number.

 About Us